A Comprehensive Guide to Case Interview Prep [tips updated 2021]

 In the third part of the case study interview, you’ll dig in and analyze the problem.

-After Rebecca outlined her problem-solving approach, the interviewer told her that the client wanted to understand the beverage market and customer preferences to assess the potential success of the product launch.
+After Davis outlined his problem-solving approach, the interviewer told him that the client wanted to understand the beverage market and customer preferences to assess the potential success of the product launch.

 The interviewer then provided a chart with helpful data.